-Newton's third law means this: if object A exerts a force on object B, then object B exerts an equal-magnitude force in the opposite direction on object A. The two forces happen at the same time and act on different objects.
+Newton's third law says that if object A exerts a force on object B, then object B exerts an equal-magnitude force in the opposite direction on object A. The two forces happen at the same time and act on different objects.
+For one interaction,

 FA on B=FB on A\vec{F}_{A \text{ on } B} = -\vec{F}_{B \text{ on } A}

-A fast way to remember it is that an interaction always has two sides.
-You should never look for a third-law force without naming both objects first.
+where the minus sign carries the "opposite direction" and the equal magnitudes carry "equal."
+A fast way to remember it: an interaction always has two sides, so never look for a third-law force without naming both objects first.

 Worked Example: Two Skaters Push Off

-If the skaters have different masses, their accelerations can still be different.
-That does not break the law.
-Newton's third law says the forces are equal in magnitude, not the accelerations.
-By Newton's second law, the skater with smaller mass gets the larger acceleration because a=Fnet/ma = F_{net}/m for constant mass.
+These are a third-law pair: same interaction, opposite directions, equal magnitudes.
+If the skaters have different masses, their accelerations can still differ, and that does not break the law.
+The law fixes the forces as equal in magnitude, not the accelerations.
+By Newton's second law, a=Fnet/ma = F_{net}/m for constant mass, so the smaller-mass skater gets the larger acceleration.
+Equal force with unequal mass produces unequal motion.

 1. Name the two interacting objects.